 Just like many eco-homes, your house may already have solar panels installed.
 Generally, these are the regular solar panels that we typically think of – converting sunlight into electricity using photovoltaic cells.
 The system is wired into your home and the grid, so is on a separate circuit to your boiler.

 However, there is a second type of solar panel also installed on new eco-properties.
 These are solar water heating systems and vary in appearance as well as use.
 You’ll know you have them installed if you see rows of pipes rather than the typical panels on your roof.
 This system works by using sunlight to heat the pipes, so is connected to your plumbing system.

-You’ll need a boiler with a tank if you’re looking to incorporate a solar water heating system into your plumbing system.
+According to Boilerbrain you’ll need a boiler with a tank if you’re looking to incorporate a solar water heating system into your plumbing system.
 As the system heats water only during sunny times of the day, it requires a tank for storing the water for colder hours, and a backup boiler for the winter months.
 Therefore you can’t incorporate this system with a combination boiler, as this type doesn’t have a tank.
 If you do have solar panels fitted, supply this information to your boiler installer – it could save you a lot of call-out costs!
 Or, check the compatibility of your boiler, by entering your eco-home details.

 So, there we have our guide to your eco-home boiler installation.
 Keep these tips in mind to reduce your carbon footprint and to save money on your heating costs, check out companies like Hometree, who offer a “No price-hike promise”.